material-components/material-components-web/packages/mdc-textfield/README.md

 `mdc-text-field-bottom-line-color($color)` | Customizes the text-field bottom line color except the outline and textarea variants.
 `mdc-text-field-box-corner-radius($radius)` | Customizes the border radius for the text-field box variant.
 `mdc-text-field-box-fill-color($color)` | Customizes the background color of the text-field box.
+`mdc-text-field-focused-outline-color($color)` | Customizes the outlined border color when the text-field is focused.
 `mdc-text-field-fullwidth-bottom-line-color($color)` | Customizes the fullwidth text-field variant bottom line color.
 `mdc-text-field-hover-bottom-line-color($color)` | Customizes the hover text-field bottom line color except the outline and textarea variants.
+`mdc-text-field-hover-outline-color($color)` | Customizes the outlined border color when the text-field is hovered.
 `mdc-text-field-ink-color($color)` | Customizes the text entered into the text-field.
 `mdc-text-field-label-color($color)` | Customizes the text color of the label.
 `mdc-text-field-line-ripple-color($color)` | Customizes the color of the default line ripple of the text-field.